jakobwesthoff/jlif/doc/adr/0003-json-processing-dependencies.md

 ## Context

-We need JSON parsing with pretty-printing and colorized terminal output for streaming data processing.
+We need JSON parsing with pretty-printing and colorized output for line-by-line input processing with multi-line JSON buffering.

 ## Decision

 We will use:
 - **serde_json** for JSON parsing and pretty-printing
-- **colored** for syntax highlighting and colorized terminal output
+- **colored_json** for JSON syntax highlighting and colorized terminal output

 ## Consequences